 A major fumble: Online sports betting in North Carolina likely dead for 2022

 Is There Value To Betting On the Carolina Panthers?

 Mayfield isn’t going to turn a middle-of-the-pack team into a Super Bowl contender, but perhaps he can put them in position for a wild card berth.
-Sportsbooks aren’t painting the Panthers in a positive light.
-DraftKings Sportsbook, for example, is hanging odds +450 for them to qualify for the playoffs.
+NC Sportsbooks aren’t painting the Panthers in a positive light.
+DraftKings Sportsbook, for example, is hanging +450 odds on them to qualify for the playoffs.